alexmortali/recipe_me/README.md

  - [MongoDB Atlas](https://docs.atlas.mongodb.com/): This project uses MongoDB Atlas as it's database.
  - [Google Fonts](https://fonts.google.com/): This project uses google font Roboto across the site.
  - [Font Awesome](https://fontawesome.bootstrapcheatsheets.com/): This project uses font awesome to add some icons to the site.
+ - [Base 64](https://docs.python.org/2/library/base64.html): This project uses base64 to save images to the database.

+# Testing

+### Tests Conducted
+- HTML Code was put through [W3 HTML Validator](https://validator.w3.org/) which reported missing alt tags from images, which have been added.
+- CSS Code was put through [W3 CSS Validator](https://jigsaw.w3.org/css-validator/) which reported no problems.
+- app.py was put through [PEP8 Validator](http://pep8online.com/) with some problems with whitespace and indentation but all have been amended now.
+- The site was tested on Chrome and Safari on multiple devices including iPhone 7, iPad, laptop and desktop.